osrf/dynamic_config/README.md

 ### On update notifications

 Nodes can listen to changes on a configuration.
 The update notifications rely over ROS topics, so there's no guarantee that the change is received by all listeners.
-I finally took this decision because topics are widely used in ROS systems despite of the non-guarantee delivery mechanism and because using services to do so is quite inefficient and difficult to manage.
+Topics are widely used in ROS systems despite of the non-guarantee delivery mechanism.
+Using services to implement a one-to-many delivery mechanism is quite inefficient and difficult to manage.

 ### External configuration

 External configuration is needed to document a little bit the parameters.
-Using the wiki or the README.md file from bitbucket are possible solutions.
+Using the wiki or the README.md file from github are possible solutions.